rifflearning/mattermost-plugin-riff-survey/docs/db_schema.md

 ### Additional Notes

+- As of the current implementation, the user may submit a response through an API call even if they were not actually the part of the meeting.
+- The user may submit the response as many times he wants.
+Each time, the same response entry in the DB is updated.
 - The `created_at` field stores the time when the user submitted their response.
 - The responses would be a map of questions ids from the survey to the users responses.
   - Open question response would be stored as string with the content user added to the textarea.
 It may be an empty string.
-  - Likert question response would be a number string from "1" (Strongly Agree) - "5" (Strongly Disagree) or an empty string if the user did not add their response.
+  - Likert question response would be a number string from "1" (Strongly Agree) - "5" (Strongly Disagree) or an empty string if the user did not add their response for that question.

 ## Latest Survey Info